 "Thank you, Gerta," Elsa called.
 "Just leave it outside the door, please."

 "I'm about to retire for the night," the maidservant called back.
 "Would you like me to turn down the bed sheets for you, your highness?"

 Elsa glanced at Pitch thoughtfully.
 He raised an eyebrow in silent challenge - was she really thinking of letting her maid in?
-He wouldn't be discovered, of course, but if he were mortal man, then Elsa's reputation would easily be ruined.
+He wouldn't be discovered, of course, but if he were a mortal man, then Elsa's reputation would be ruined.
 To his amusement, Pitch noted that one of Elsa's eyebrows arched in response.